b00tc4mp/wings/README.md

-**Wings** - JavaScript UI library that draws on canvas, inspired on Java Swing.
+**Wings** - JavaScript UI framework that draws on canvas, inspired on Java Swing.

 usage: